Skip to main content

 Here are some guidelines for revisiting and potentially revising your life purpose:

-- Reassess Your Values: As you grow, your values may shift.
+• Reassess Your Values: As you grow, your values may shift.
 Regularly reassess your core values and ensure your purpose aligns with them.

-- Consider Your Impact: Reflect on the impact you’re making.
+• Consider Your Impact: Reflect on the impact you’re making.
 Is it aligned with what you hoped?
 If not, you may need to adjust your approach or refine your purpose.

-- Embrace Growth: View changes to your purpose as a sign of personal growth and increased self-awareness, not as a failure of your original purpose.
+• Embrace Growth: View changes to your purpose as a sign of personal growth and increased self-awareness, not as a failure of your original purpose.

-The Ongoing Nature of Discovering and Living Your Purpose
+The Ongoing Discovery of Living Your Purpose

 Your purpose may evolve as you move through different life stages.
 Discover how purpose changes over time: Cultivating Purpose in Different Life Stages